 Protecting Critical Undersea Infrastructure

-Critical issues loom from a national security, foreign policy and overall security perspective in the long term.
+While Canada’s role in the ISIS-defeating coalition has been dominating media coverage of Canada’s defence issues since the election of the Trudeau government, arguably larger and more critical issues loom from a national defence, foreign policy and security perspective in the long term.
 The brief, but focused, Speech from the Throne on 4 December 2015 laid out broad parameters and included the new federal government’s position on defence:

 “The Government will strengthen its relationship with allies, especially with our closest friend and partner, the United States.”